 Pick the beans, rinse and soak a day before (the night before) you need it.
 Make sure you use honey beans (ewa oloyin) or drum don’t use white beans because it will turn black when the moi moi is done.

 Rinse the beans clean and blend with half of the onion, red bell pepper, rodo (habanero) and blend until smooth.
-Get your all your toppings ready, debone the fish, and rest of the toppings and set aside.
+Get all your toppings ready, debone the fish, and the rest of the toppings, and set them aside.

 Preheat the oven to 350 degrees F. if you’re baking or add water into a big pot and place on the heat over medium heat if you’re steaming.